VIP-SMUR/vip-smur.github.io/docs/projects/24fa/README.md

     ---

-    Explores the intersection of neuroscience and architecture to create brain-friendly built environments.
+    Explores the concept of _neuroarchitecture_, that is the intersection of neuroscience and architecture.

     ---